 Every Granola feature — plus offline SQLite cross-meeting search, attendee timelines, and a MEMO pipeline runner no other Granola tool has.

-granola-pp-cli reads Granola’s local cache directly and adds the queries Granola.ai’s web app and existing community CLIs cannot answer.
-Cache-first, then internal API, then public API — transparent fallthrough. memo run, memo queue, attendee timeline, recipes coverage, calendar overlay, and talktime are local-data joins no per-meeting tool produces.
-Works offline; agent-native JSON by default.
+granola-pp-cli hydrates a local SQLite store from Granola — via the public REST API on current desktop builds, or via the desktop's own cache on pre-migration builds — and adds the queries Granola.ai’s web app and existing community CLIs cannot answer.
+Reads serve from the local store first, so memo run, memo queue, attendee timeline, recipes coverage, calendar overlay, and talktime are offline local-data joins no per-meeting tool produces.
+Agent-native JSON by default.

 Authentication